 |CVS 3050||Ultrasound Physics Review

 This course is a continuation of Physics I and focuses on hemodynamics, Doppler and color Doppler imaging.
 The student will learn how the Doppler shift is generated and analyzed, and how it affects image quality.
 Subjects on artifacts, harmonics quality assurance and bio-effects will be addressed.
 The student will learn the basic operation of imaging and Doppler controls and the proper set up and storage of images and videos.

 |CVS 3060||Cerebrovascular Testing/Lab

 This course will review the cerebrovascular anatomy and physiology associated with cerebrovascular disease.
 The student will learn the scanning protocols for extra and intracranial cerebrovascular testing and the diagnostic criteria for assessing disease.
 The student will also review various diagnostic and treatment options for the patient.

-This course will review the peripheral arterial anatomy and physiology associated with peripheral arterial system.
-The student will learn the scanning protocols for upper and lower extremity arterial testing and the diagnostic criteria for assessing disease.
-The student will also review various diagnostic and treatment options for the patient.
+This course covers basic-to-intermediate examination techniques of the venous and arterial anatomy, and the physiology associated with the peripheral vascular system.
+The student will learn basic physiological and imaging techniques for upper and lower extremity arterial and venous vascular testing and the diagnostic criteria for assessing disease.
+The student will also review diagnostic and treatment options for various vascular pathologies.